 Originally called the Traffic Facilities Impact Fee, this impact fee was established by Ordinance No. 90-08, adopted by the City Council on August 7, 1990.
-This ordinance added Article 3 of Chapter 2 of Title 3 to the Emeryville Municipal Code, titled "Traffic Facilities Impact Fee Fund", which established the authority for imposing and charging a Traffic Facilities Impact Fee to be deposited into the Traffic Facilities Impact Fee Fund.
+This ordinance added Article 3 of Chapter 2 of Title 3 to the Emeryville Municipal Code, entitled "Traffic Facilities Impact Fee Fund", which established the authority for imposing and charging a Traffic Facilities Impact Fee to be deposited into the Traffic Facilities Impact Fee Fund.
 The fee itself was established by Resolution No. 90-62, also passed on August 7, 1990, and subsequently amended by Resolution No. 96-75 on May 21, 1996, and Resolution No. 98-167 on October 6, 1998.
 Resolution 98-167 adopted a "Traffic Mitigation Fee Study", which established the existence of a reasonable relationship between the need for the public facilities and the impacts of the types of development described in the Fee Study for which the Impact Fee was charged.
-The Fee Study also established that there was a reasonable relationship between the Traffic Impact Fee's use and the type of development for which the Traffic Impact Fees were charged.
+The Fee Study also established that there was a reasonable relationship between the Traffic Impact Fee's use and the type of development for which the Traffic Impact Fee was charged.

-&lt;sup>1 Government Code Section 66006(b)(1)
+1 Government Code Section 66006(b)(1)

-&lt;sup>2 Government Code Section 66006(b)(2)
+2 Government Code Section 66006(b)(2)

-On July 15, 2014, the City Council adopted Ordinance No. 14-008 adding Article 19 of Chapter 5 of Title 9 to the Emeryville Municipal Code, titled "Development Impact Fees", and repealing Article 3 of Chapter 2 of Title 3.
+On July 15, 2014, the City Council adopted Ordinance No. 14-008 adding Article 19 of Chapter 5 of Title 9 to the Emeryville Municipal Code, entitled "Development Impact Fees", and repealing Article 3 of Chapter 2 of Title 3.
 This Article establishes the authority for the City to impose fees on development projects for the purpose of mitigating the impacts that the projects may have upon the City's ability to provide public facilities.
 Such facilities are divided into "public facility categories", and each category is to have a separate fee to be deposited into a separate and distinct "fee fund".
 Such categories may include, but are not limited to, transportation facilities and park and recreation facilities.
 The ordinance took effect on August 14, 2014, 30 days after its final passage.

 Also on July 15, 2014, the City Council adopted Resolution No. 14-105, establishing an updated and renamed Transportation Facility Impact Fee.
 By this resolution, the City Council approved and adopted a "Transportation Impact Fee Update" study ("Transportation Impact Fee Nexus Study") prepared by Fehr and Peers.
 The Transportation Impact Fee Nexus Study included a revised list of transportation improvement projects to be funded by the fee, based on the General Plan, which calls for a multi-modal transportation system, including public transit, pedestrians, bicycles, and automobiles.
-This nexus study for which the impact fee is charged, and that there is a reasonable relationship between the fee's use and the type of development for which the fee is charged.
+This nexus study established the existence of a reasonable relationship between the need for the public facilities and the impacts of the types of development described in the study for which the impact fee is charged, and that there is a reasonable relationship between the fee's use and the type of development for which the fee is charged.
 This resolution was effective on September 14, 2014, 60 days after its passage.
 Projects included in the updated Transportation Facility Impact Fee are indicated in Attachment 1a.
 Revenues from this fee are deposited into Fund 250, the Transportation Facility Impact Fee Fund.